gashcrumb/dynamic-plugins-getting-started/README.md

 bash ./appendix-run-container.sh
 ```

-The Simple Chat plugin should be loaded and available on the sidebar after logging in as guest.
+The app should be available at http://localhost:7007 and the Simple Chat plugin should be loaded and available on the sidebar after logging in as guest.